Liverpool - West Ham: How to watch, start time, odds, prediction

 Liverpool sits second on the Premier League table, behind Everton on goal differential.

+West Ham will not have Michail Antonio, who has 12 goals in his last 17 Premier League matches.

-West Ham is unlikely to have Michail Antonio but that’s about the only bad news for the in-form Irons.
-West Ham is five points back, unbeaten in four and having drawn Man City and Tottenham in consecutive outings.
+That’s about the only bad news for the in-form Irons; West Ham is five points back of the top, unbeaten in four and took a point off both Man City and Tottenham in its last two outings..

 Here is everything you need to know ahead of Liverpool – West Ham this Saturday with team news, odds, stream link and more.